 The Scientific Justification must be no longer than two pages in length.
 In line with the standard UKRI specification for JeS documents, the Scientific Justification should be written in Arial (or equivalent) 11 point font with a minimum of 2 cm margins around each page.
 Additional supporting information, such as letters of support, is not required and will not form part of the Science Board consideration.

 SoIs can be submitted at any time.
 If you would like the SoI to be considered at a particular Science Board meeting, the dates for these meetings and the respective dates for submission of proposals to these meetings can be found here.
 Proposals received after the submission deadline for a particular Science Board meeting will be carried over for consideration at the following meeting.

-Once the template and Scientific Justification are complete, please submit the documentation electronically to the relevant Programme Manager, in word or pdf format, copied to Karen Clifford, Science Board secretariat.
+Once the template and Scientific Justification are complete, please submit the documentation electronically to the relevant Programme Manager, in word or pdf format, copied to Rachel Leader, Science Board secretariat.

 Once submitted to STFC and prior to consideration by Science Board, the Statement of Interest (SoI) will be reviewed by the appropriate Programme Manager to ensure that the data required for its consideration is complete.